doronbarasch/ASL-Fingerspelling-Letter-Recognition/README.md

 https://www.kaggle.com/ahmedkhanak1995/sign-language-gesture-images-dataset

-We combined all of the images (minus the test set from the second dataset) to compose the dataset, we some tweaking to ensure better models.
+We combined all of the images (minus the test set from the second dataset) to compose the dataset we used to train neural net 7.
+We did some tweaking to ensure better models, these will be explained in more depth on the website.